microsoft/rushstack.io-website/docs/api/node-core-library.packagejsonlookup.instance.md

 ## PackageJsonLookup.instance property

-A singleton instance of `PackageJsonLookup`<!-- -->, which is useful for short-lived processes that can reasonably assume that the file system will not be modified after the cache is populated.
+A singleton instance of `PackageJsonLookup`, which is useful for short-lived processes that can reasonably assume that the file system will not be modified after the cache is populated.

 <b>Signature:</b>